 ProCharter put together a multi-modal transport solution, which would meet the timelines, and also greatly reduce the original anticipated costs.
-It soon became obvious that to make this work, and avoid any delays, problems or spiralling costs, our team would need to closely manage the whole process, including positioning staff at key points.
+It soon became obvious that to make this work, and avoid any delays, problems or spiraling costs, our team would need to closely manage the whole process, including positioning staff at key points.

-An uneventful journey to Mombassa allowed our team some time to plan for the vessel transfer, and the next sailing along the coast to Mogadishu.
-The cargo was transferred to a local dhow vessel at Mombassa, under the supervision of a ProCharter operations manager.
+An uneventful journey to Mombasa allowed our team some time to plan for the vessel transfer, and the next sailing along the coast to Mogadishu.
+The cargo was transferred to a local dhow vessel at Mombasa, under the supervision of a ProCharter operations manager.
 Client was kept updated throughout the transit period.
 From here the vessel sailed to Mogadishu, where our team were also waiting.
 Our manager was on hand to liaise with all parties, and supervise the release and transfer on to the trucks, for the last stage of the journey.

 There were plenty of challenges encountered with this project, but the determination of our team to make it work, showed in the end, and our customer, and the end client were extremely pleased.”